 Avoid Using Toxic Products in Your Yard

-Always ensure you’re purchasing a rabbit repellant with a non-toxic formula.
+Always ensure you’re purchasing a rabbit repellent with a non-toxic formula.
 Rabbits are prey for other animals like cougars and foxes.
 If you poison the rabbit and it dies outside of your property, a predator may eat it if they are hungry.

 As a result, they ingest the toxins, and the secondary poisoning will kill the animal, jeopardizing the local ecosystem.
-Non-toxic rabbit repellants are readily available, and they work well at keeping rabbits out of your yard.
+Non-toxic rabbit repellents are readily available, and they work well at keeping rabbits out of your yard.